Žamila Kolonomos: World War II

-In 1941, Germany and then Bulgaria occupied Yugoslav Macedonia, including Monastir.
-At age 19, shortly after the occupation began, Kolonomos joined the Yugoslav Partisans, the Communist resistance to the Axis occupation.
-This was with the encouragement of her father, who saw it as a way for her to protect herself; her mother had died earlier that year of a heart attack.
+In 1941, the Axis powers occupied Vardar Macedonia, including Monastir.
+After their occupation of Monastir on April 9, 1941, the German authorities prohibited the activities of Hashomer Hatzair and other youth movements.
+The Bulgarian authorities implemented the Law for Protection of the Nation and other anti-Jewish regulations in the same month.
+At the age of 19, shortly after the occupation began, Kolonomos joined the Yugoslav communist resistance to the Axis occupation.
+Her father also encouraged her to join the partisans, who saw it as a way for her to protect herself; her mother had died earlier that year of a heart disease.
+She participated in the League of Communist Youth of Yugoslavia, where three groups came under her responsibility.

 She had already been involved in anti-fascist efforts through Hashomer Hatzair, making shoes for resistors and collecting weapons.
 She helped found underground resistance groups for women and youths.
+In April 1942, she became a member of the Communist Party of Yugoslavia.

-As Monastir's Jews were rounded up and deported in March 1943, Kolonomos and several other Jewish resisters managed to escape by hiding in a cigarette kiosk.
-She fled the city and joined the Damyan Gruev detachment of the Partisan Army the following month.
+As Monastir's Jews were rounded up and deported by the Bulgarian authorities on March 11, 1943, Kolonomos and several other Jewish resisters such as Estreya Ovadya, Adela Feradji, Stela Levi and Rosa Kamhi managed to escape by hiding in a cigarette kiosk, belonging to a member of the anti-fascist resistance - Stojan-Bogoja Siljanovski.
+She fled the city and joined the Dame Gruev detachment of the Macedonian Partisans in the following month.
+After joining the detachment, along with her fellow partisans, she fought against Bulgarian troops in villages.
+According to her, they also had many battles with Germans, Italians and Ballists.
+She also edited the detachment's newspaper.
 Monastir's Jewish community was nearly completely wiped out.
 Kolonomos lost 18 members of her family, including her father, grandparents, and siblings, who were sent to the Treblinka extermination camp.
 She was the only member of her immediate and extended family to survive the Holocaust.

-Fighting under the nom de guerre Tsveta, she eventually rose to the rank of commissar for several battalions, then was named deputy commissar of a Macedonian brigade and of the 42nd Yugoslav Division.
-She also edited the detachment's newspaper.

-After nearly dying of starvation in the winter of 1943–1944, Kolonomos was hit by an exploding shell and wounded in the back during the battle to liberate Debar the following August.
-She survived, and the Macedonia region was fully liberated in November 1944.
+Fighting under the nom de guerre Cveta, she eventually rose to the rank of commissar for several battalions, then became the deputy commissar of the First Macedonian Brigade and the 42nd Yugoslav Division.
+After nearly dying of starvation in the winter of 1943–1944, Kolonomos was hit by an exploding shell and wounded in the back during the battle for Debar the following August.
+She survived, and Vardar Macedonia was fully liberated in November 1944.

 Postwar period

-After the liberation of Macedonia, she married fellow freedom fighter Čede Filipovski Dame, who had saved her life on several occasions, in December 1944.
-Her new husband died in a motorcycle accident in June 1945; Kolonomos gave birth to their daughter, Mira, a month later.
+After the liberation of Macedonia, she married fellow partisan Čede Filipovski Dame, who had saved her life on several occasions, in December 1944.
+He died in a motorcycle accident in June 1945; Kolonomos gave birth to their daughter, Mira, a month later.